MarcinMigdal-test/coding-test/README.md

 ```
 ### Testing
 ```
-Example simulation is included in IntegrattionTest.
+Example simulation is included in IntegrationTest.

 Default run (with 5 elevators and 60 floors): java -jar elevator-1.0-SNAPSHOT.jar